-To support this sustainable travel option, carpool car parks are provided at the Burwood and Waterfront Campuses, providing priority parking access to multiple occupant vehicles until 11 am each work day.
+To support this sustainable travel option, carpool car parks are provided at the Burwood Campus, providing priority parking access to multiple occupant vehicles until 11 am each work day.

-To park a vehicle in a carpool car park:
+To park a vehicle in the carpool car park:

 - vehicles must contain two or more persons at the time of parking